MutenRock/cultivation-world-simulator/EN_README.md

 ## License

-This project is licensed as specified in [`LICENSE`](LICENSE).
+This project is licensed as specified in the [LICENSE](LICENSE) file.

 ## Contact

-Open an issue or pull request if you have questions or suggestions.
+If you have any questions or suggestions, feel free to open an Issue or Pull Request.
+You're also welcome to leave a message on my [Bilibili account](https://space.bilibili.com/527346837)!